orb-lang/helm/doc/md/helm/modeselektor.md

 \#NB
-in the registry, and uses that for access within `require`, so we must separately keep track of what packages were loaded so we can nil out anyextras" when we restart\.
+in the registry, and uses that for access within `require`, so we must separately keep track of what packages were loaded so we can nil out any "extras" when we restart\.

-"
 ```lua
 local deepclone = assert(core.deepclone)
 local function new(max_extent, writer, db)